Barclay James Harvest Memorabilia

 For the one-off Easter appearance at the Lowry Theatre by John Lees' Barclay James Harvest in 2009, the ticket price included a concert programme in the form of a special issue of the fan-club magazine, Nova Lepidoptera.
 The progamme is in full-colour and includes an exclusive interview with John, live and archive photos and a JLBJH discography.

 In response to the inevitable questions about how to get hold of copies of any of the tour programmes, the answer is to try the record collector’s market.
-I’ve seen copies of many of the programmes on sale at record fairs or occasionally in collector’s shops.
-Record Collector magazine and on-line auction sites are also a good source, as most of the programmes have been advertised there at one time or another.
+On-line auction sites are a good source, as most of the programmes have been advertised there at one time or another.
 Price-wise, beware of being overcharged.
 At the time of writing, the going rate for all the programmes from 1975’s Time Honoured Ghosts tour to the 1987 tour should be no more than about £5.00 to £10.00 each.
 You may have to pay a touch more for the early 1975 BJH Live programme and the 1973 poster programme.
-The 1970 programme is very difficult to value, as copies rarely come on the market, but would probably be considerably more expensive.
-Finally, if you want the 2009 Lowry programme, it is still available from the secure shop on this site at a very reasonable price!
+The 1970 programmes are very difficult to value, as copies rarely come on the market, and would be considerably more expensive.
+Finally, if you want the later programmes from the 2009 Lowry concert or the 2013 or 2018 tours, they are still available from the secure shop on this site at a very reasonable price!

 [Adapted from an article which first appeared in the fan club magazine, Nova Lepidoptera, issue 40 in March 1998]